openstack/governance/reference/distributed-project-leadership.rst

 How the PTL with liaisons works
 -------------------------------

-This resolution will not change how the PTL with liaisons work: the PTL is still encouraged to delegate responsibilities to individuals.
+The DPL model will not change how the PTL with liaisons work: the PTL is still encouraged to delegate responsibilities to individuals.
 The PTL remains the single point of contact and responsibility for all the duties.